mlcommons/ck/README.md

 experimental choices, analysis of results and decision making.

-Finally, unified and integrated repository of knowledge allows community to help validate experimental results, improve models, find missing features and so on.
+Finally, unified and integrated repository of knowledge allows community to systematize unstructured code and data while collaboratively validating experimental results, improving models, finding missing features and so on.

 For example, we use this framework primarily to systematize, open and crowdsource our research and experimentation to design faster, smaller, more power efficient and reliable software and hardware (by combining autotuning, run-time adaptation, machine learning and public repository of knowledge):